 Big money, looming start

 In March, The Hollywood Reporter indicated that the stars of Stranger Things — adults and children — will receive a massive pay raise for the show’s third season after a long and intense renegotiation process.
-While that’s all well and good (for them), the report also indicates that closing on deal heralds the start of a production — which is expected to begin April 23.

 This season’s new girl

 Much like the series’ second season, which added Sadie Sink as Max “Mad Max” Mayfield to the featured cast, season 3 is bringing in another new girl to join the kids (and teenagers) in Hawkins, Indiana.

 Maya Thurman-Hawke is headed to Hawkins as Robin, an "alternative girl".
 That is her literal character description so get ready for some angst. pic.twitter.com/zbyUteq3kA

 Variety reports that Little Women actress Maya Thurman-Hawke (the daughter of actors Uma Thurman and Ethan Hawke) will play a lead role in the show’s third season.
 Her character is described as an “alternative girl” who is “bored with her mundane day job.
 She seeks excitement in her life and gets more than she bargained for when she uncovers a dark secret in Hawkins, Ind.”

 The report also confirms that Priah Ferguson — who played Erica, the younger sister of Caleb McLaughlin’s character, Lucas Sinclair, in the second season — will indeed have her screen time increased to a recurring role.

 For those of you who blazed through the first eight episodes of Stranger Things and wished for more, it appeared that Netflix heeded your frustrations when it added an additional episode for season 2, bringing the total to nine.
 Now it seems that what Netflix giveth, Netflix can taketh away, as TVLine reports that season 3 will return to the eight-episode format.